Youth advisory council graphic with pictures and images of young people and washington animals.

 Peer Support Services in Schools

 The Youth Advisory Council recommended more information about and access to peer support for behavioral health needs.
 To respond to this recommendation, we are piloting a new grant type for school-based behavioral health peer support services.
-Learn more at: Behavioral Health SBHC Grant Information
+These grants ended in 2025.
+Learn more at: Behavioral Health SBHC Grant Information.